Crustless Three-Cheese Tomato-Basil Quiche

 - Cut 3 small Roma tomatoes in half lengthwise and scoop out seeds, then chop the tomatoes and slice the green onion.

-- Beat the eggs with half and half (or milk or cream), Italian Herb Seasoning, Spike Seasoning, and a little salt and pepper (affiliate links).
+- Beat the eggs with half and half (or milk or cream), Italian Herb Seasoning (affiliate link), Spike Seasoning (affiliate link) and a little salt and pepper.

-- Then gently mix in the cottage cheese, Swiss cheese, Parmesan cheese, tomatoes, and green onion.
+- Then gently mix in the cottage cheese, Swiss cheese, Parmesan cheese, chopped tomatoes, and green onion.

-- While it bakes, thinly slice 3 more small Roma tomatoes and let them drain on paper towels, and thinly slice some fresh basil.
+- While it bakes, thinly slice 3 more small Roma tomatoes and let them drain on paper towels, and thinly slice some fresh basil (or cut the basil with Herb Scissors (affiliate link) if you have some.

-- When the 30 minutes is up, remove the quiche from the oven and top with the tomato slices and basil, and bake 30 minutes more, or slightly longer if the center doesn’t seem done.
+- When the 30 minutes is up, remove the quiche from the oven, top with tomato slices and basil, and bake 30 minutes more, or slightly longer if the center doesn’t seem done.

 More Meatless Dishes with Eggs:

-Asparagus and Tomato Frittata with Havarti and Dill ~ Kalyn’s Kitchen
+- Asparagus and Tomato Frittata with Havarti and Dill

-Low-Carb Green Chile and Cheese Egg Muffins ~ Kalyn’s Kitchen
+- Low-Carb Green Chile and Cheese Egg Muffins

 Weekend Food Prep: